defold/extender/server/scripts/standalone/sandbox/README.md

 * If the tag cannot be created, the launcher says so on stderr and, under `--strict`, refuses to run at all (exit 127) rather than run a command it could not fully clean up afterwards.
-* The tag directory used to be `/private/tmp/.extender-sbtag`, a fixed name in a world-writable
-  directory: another local user could pre-create it and, because `mkdir` returns `EEXIST` whoever owns it, every launcher invocation then failed to tag and `--strict` refused to run at all.
-It now lives in the per-user temp directory, and an existing one is accepted only when it is a directory owned by this uid with no group or other write bit - otherwise the launcher fails with a message naming the path.
+* The tag directory lives in the per-user temp directory, not at a fixed name in a world-writable one, where another local user could pre-create it (`mkdir` returns `EEXIST` whoever owns it) and make every `--strict` invocation fail.
+An existing one is accepted only when it is a directory owned by this uid with no group or other write bit - otherwise the launcher fails with a message naming the path.
 A tag file deleted mid-command still turns that one sweep into a no-op; it never turns into a wider kill.
 * Never add `/private/tmp` (or `/tmp`) to `extender.sandbox.read-only-paths`.
 That would let every command read the tag directory, the second half of the check would stop discriminating,